 Click here to read all the hidden names for MSG.

 5. Nitrates and Nitrites in lunch meats, deli meats and smoked meats – Dr. Buchholz states that if any of these have been aged, canned, cured, fermented, marinated, smoked or tenderized, it may trigger a migraine episode.

 Also, he notes the common preservation treatment of lunch meat and deli meats using nitrites or nitrates is a definite no-no. He says to steer clear of beef livers and chicken livers as well.

-7. Alcohol – red wine is the most commonly known and probably the most hated of all my triggers!.
+7. Alcohol – red wine is the most commonly known and probably the most hated of all my triggers!
 Not even half a glass will give me a four day migraine.
-I used to think there was no such thing as common migraine triggers, so much for that theory!
+It's easy for me to avoid this common migraine trigger.